 Dress for the weather.
 It may be cold or wet.
 Warm coats and boots will keep you cozy as you play outside.
 Bring a change of clothes and extra socks.
-For safety reasons, please do not bring your own sled.

 We wanted to help other non-profit organizations craft world-class learning experiences, so we created The Exhibits Team.
 Our exhibit experts can provide advice on the many decisions involved with designing, fabricating, installing and maintaining museum exhibits.